Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/2025-11-19-understanding-physical-and-logical-addressing.md

 * The MAC address label is the printed sticker with the MAC value

-### Physical vs. Logical Address Comparison**
-**Physical Address (MAC Address)**
-* Set by the manufacturer and stored in the NIC hardware
-* Stays the same no matter what network the device joins
-* Used for communication inside a local network (Layer 2)
-* Written in hexadecimal
-* Identifies the specific hardware of the device

-**Logical Address (IP Address)**
-* Assigned by a network and can change depending on where the device connects
-* Used for communication between networks and across the internet (Layer 3)
-* Written in IPv4 or IPv6 format
-* Helps routers send data to the correct destination
-* Identifies the location of a device on a network

-**Both**
-* Used to identify devices on a network
-* Work together so data can move locally and globally
-* Are required for sending and receiving packets

-### IPv4 vs. IPv6

-**IPv4**
-IPv4 is the older version of the Internet Protocol that uses 32-bit addresses—numbers.
-It allows about 4 billion unique addresses, which isn’t enough for the number of devices.

-**IPv6**
-IPv6 is the newer version of the Internet Protocol that uses 128-bit addresses—longer, hex-based numbers.
-It was created because of the limited IPv4 addresses.
-IPv6 includes improvements such as better routing efficiency and built-in security features.

 ### Understanding MAC Address Structure

 | Full MAC Address        | OUI (first 3 pairs) | Vendor / Company Name | Type of Vendor (physical, virtual, or both) |